aws-samples/serverless-sinatra-sample/README.md

 How Do I Add Template Resources to My Project?
 ------------------

-To add AWS resources to your project, you'll need to edit the `template.yml` file in your project's repository.
-You may also need to modify permissions for your project's worker roles.
+To add AWS resources to your project, you'll need to edit the `template.yaml` file in your project's repository.
+You may also need to modify permissions for your project's IAM roles.
 After you push the template change, AWS CloudFormation provisions the resources for you.

 ## License